-The Effect of Solvency on Profitability
+The Exect of Solvency on Profitability

-The first test was conducted on the independent variable solvency ratio (DER).
-The analysis results in the table above show that the solvency ratio variable obtained a probability value of 0.1137 > 0.05.
-Therefore, it can be concluded that the alternative hypothesis (H1) is accepted, and the null hypothesis (H0) is rejected.
+The first test vas conducted on the independent variable solvency ratio (DER).
+The analysis results in the table over show that the solvency ratio variable obtained a probability value of 0.1137> 0.05.
+Therefore, it can be concluded that the alternative hypothesis (Ha) is accepted, and the null hypothesis (H0) is rejected.
 This means that the solvency ratio variable does not affect the profitability variable.

-This finding aligns with the pecking order theory Myers & Majluf (1984) developed.
+This finding aligns with the pecking order theory developed by Myers and Majluf (1984).
 According to this theory, firms prefer to finance investment projects with retained earnings before seeking external funding.
 In this context, the solvency ratio (debt to equity ratio) may not be the main factor affecting profitability, as companies are more likely to use internal sources of funds before considering debt.
-This finding is also consistent with the research of Wahyuliza & Dewita (2018), which found that solvency has no significant effect on profitability.
+This finding is also considered with the research of Wahyuliza & Dewita (2018), which found that solvency has no significant effect on profitability.
 However, this finding differs from the results of Sansasilia & Budiyanto (2015), which state that solvency has a positive and significant effect on profitability.
 This difference could be due to contextual and methodological factors between the studies, suggesting the importance of considering such differences in interpreting research results.